Bachelor of Arts, Intercultural Ministry (Missions)

 - Students will display a growing personal and spiritually transformed life valuing personal, social, and professional integrity in serving as an example of holiness of heart and life.

-Requirements: 72 core credits and 12 foundational credits, which also meet general education requirements.
+Requirements: 52 core credits, and 30 foundational credits which also meet general education requirements.

-Foundational Courses: These courses from the general offerings are required as foundational to the major:
+Foundational Required Courses: These courses from the general education offerings are required as foundational to the major:

 BIBL1100.
 Introduction to Biblical Studies (3)